 - Are the symptoms undermining their ability to look after themselves?

 - Do they have a history of depression or seizures?

 - Have they ever had cancer?

-A physical exam might include checking aspects of the brain and nervous system, such as:
+The doctor will also do a physical exam that might include checking certain brain and nervous system functions, such as:

 - sensory function

 The doctor may also check the person’s:

 The memory assessment will help determine the extent of memory loss.
 This will help find the best treatment.

 Blood tests may reveal the presence of any infection or nutritional deficiencies.